Las Vegas Hourly Paycheck Calculator

 - Recordkeeping: Accurate timekeeping and retention of payroll records are required.

-No. Nevada does not levy state or local income taxes on wages.
-Your check reflects federal income tax, Social Security, Medicare, and any benefit or court-ordered deductions.
+No. Nevada does not levy state or local income taxes.
+Your paycheck reflects federal income tax, Social Security, Medicare, and any benefits or court-ordered deductions.

 How are tips handled for casino/hospitality employees?

 Reported tips are taxable for federal income tax and FICA.
-Add cash and charged tips so withholding is correct and to confirm total pay meets minimum wage requirements when a tip credit is used.
+Include cash and charged tips to ensure correct withholding and minimum wage compliance.

 What Nevada-specific items affect my paycheck besides federal taxes?

 Nevada’s Modified Business Tax and unemployment insurance are employer-paid and do not reduce employee net pay.
-Your benefit elections (health, HSA, FSA, retirement) may lower taxable wages and therefore taxes withheld.
+Benefit elections (health, HSA, FSA, retirement) may lower taxable wages and thus taxes withheld.

 How should I enter overtime, shift differentials, and bonuses?

-Add overtime with the proper multipliers (typically 1.5× after 40 hours/week; Nevada also has daily overtime in some cases).
+Add overtime at proper multipliers (typically 1.5× after 40 hours/week; daily overtime may apply).
 Enter differentials and supplemental wages separately to recalc withholding accurately.

-Common reasons: variable hours or tips, overtime, bonuses (supplemental withholding), updated W-4 elections, benefits changes, or federal tax-table updates.
-Compare hours, rates, tips, deductions, and withholdings on current vs. prior pay stubs.
+Common reasons: variable hours/tips, overtime, bonuses, updated W-4 elections, benefits changes, or federal tax-table updates.
+Compare hours, rates, tips, deductions, and withholding with prior pay stubs.

 Which form controls my withholding in Nevada?

 IRS Form W-4 controls federal withholding.
-Nevada has no state income tax form for employees.
-Update W-4 after life changes and mirror those settings in the calculator.
+Nevada has no state income tax form.

 Can I include 401(k), HSA, FSA, commuter, or insurance premiums?

 Yes.
-Eligible pretax contributions can reduce taxable wages, lowering federal tax and, when eligible, FICA.
-Enter post-tax items (garnishments, union dues) after taxes to match paycheck sequencing.
+Eligible pretax contributions reduce taxable wages, lowering federal tax and, when eligible, FICA.
+Post-tax items (garnishments, union dues) are entered after taxes.

 How do multiple jobs or pooled tips affect my withholding?

 Run separate scenarios for each job and include estimated tips.
-Use the IRS multiple-jobs guidance on your W-4 to avoid under-withholding across employers.
+Use IRS multiple-jobs guidance to avoid under-withholding.

 What is Additional Medicare tax and when does it apply?

-After you exceed the federal threshold, your employer must withhold Additional Medicare on the excess.
-There is no employer match; it appears beside regular Medicare on your stub.
+After exceeding the federal threshold, Additional Medicare is withheld (no employer match).
+Appears beside regular Medicare on your stub.

 Are commissions and bonuses taxed differently?

 They are supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; FICA also applies.
-Input these amounts separately to compare methods.
+Employers may use flat federal rates or aggregate with regular wages; FICA also applies.

 Can the calculator project annual take-home from my hourly rate and tips?

 Yes.
-Multiply weekly hours by 52, add expected tips/bonuses, then run estimates with your pay frequency and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected tips/bonuses, and run estimates to approximate annual net pay.

 State Salary Employee Calculators